 - Conversion to Gold DVD & digital file package includes: Put onto 1 Gold 100-year Archival DVD copy, 1 standard DVD copy and digitized to AVI, MOV or MP4 file.

-Current turn-around time for video to DVD transfer can run from 1 day to a few weeks depending on how much video you have.
+Current turn-around time for video to DVD & digital transfers can run from 1 day to a few weeks depending on how much video you have.

 |<30 minutes||<60 minutes||<120 minutes|